-At this time DEQ does not know of any instances of sources avoiding or otherwise reducing the stringency of any applicable regulation or requirement due to this definitional inconsistency This rulemaking is intended to ensure that these federal regulations are implemented as promulgated and intended by EPA.
+At this time DEQ does not believe there have been any instances of sources avoiding or otherwise reducing the stringency of any applicable regulation or requirement.
+This rulemaking is intended to ensure that these federal regulations are implemented as promulgated and intended by EPA.